 Timolol Ophthalmic Solution

-Timolol is used in the eye for treatment of glaucoma.
-It may be used in an unaffected eye to prevent glaucoma when glaucoma is already present in the other eye.
+- May be used in unaffected eye to prevent glaucoma when it is already present in the other eye

-Side effects may include tearing, redness, blurring of vision, and itching which may result in your pet rubbing their eyes.
+Side effects may include tearing, redness, smaller pupils, blurring of vision, and itching which may result in your pet rubbing their eyes.
 If you notice anything unusual, contact your veterinarian.

 This medication does not have an FDA approved indication for use in animals, but it is a common and acceptable practice for veterinarians to prescribe this human medication for use in animals.